davidtmscott/PhD/README.md

 Code which makes us chapter 2 and 3 of my thesis

-I build a simulation of a single population in discrete space (2-dimensional) and time with a latitudinal temperature gradient.
+I build a simulation of a single population in discrete space (2-dimensional) and time (with a range of warming rates) with a latitudinal temperature gradient.

+Temporal and spatial environmental fluctuations are implemented with stationary Gaussian processes (with zero mean).

+Dispersal is calculated by calculating the convolution of the population density lattice and a 2D negative exponential dispersal kernel using Fast Fourier Transformations

 All code is in the python3 programming language